 How Much Should I Feed My Puppy?

-At the age of 3 - 6 months your pet will be teething, so he may have some loss of appetite during this time.
+At about 3 - 6 months old your pet will be teething, so there may be some loss of appetite during this time.
 And a dog will reach adulthood at anything between 6 months and 2 years, depending on the size of the breed.

 How Much Should I Feed My Adult Dog?